 Head of Department for Mental Health

 Scott is a highly experienced Childcare solicitor and represents children, parents and other family members in cases involving a wide range of issues.
 Scott conducts as much of his own advocacy as possible and spends a great deal of time in Court all over East Anglia dealing with final hearings, fact-finding hearings and case managements hearings.
-He deals with all typed of orders made within public law proceedings including Care Orders, Supervision Orders, Placement Orders, Emergency Protection Orders, Special Guardianship Orders, Child Arrangements Orders and interim Orders.
-Scott has dealt with hundreds of public law cases, including complex matters involving serious non-accidental injury, sexual harm, chronic neglect, emotional harm, child abduction, domestic violence and substance misuse.
+He deals with the full range of public law children proceedings including cases involving the making of Care Orders, Supervision Orders, Placement Orders, Emergency Protection Orders, Special Guardianship Orders, Child Arrangements Orders and Interim Orders.
+Scott has dealt with hundreds cases, some of which have been extremely complex, involving issues of serious non-accidental injury, sexual harm, chronic neglect, emotional harm, child abduction, domestic violence and substance misuse.

-Away from the office, Scott enjoys spending time with family and friends, travel, food, and sport, particularly football, and the ever-changing fortunes of Arsenal FC.
+Away from the office, Scott enjoys spending time with family and friends, travel, food, and watching sport.